dotnet/orleans/src/Documentation/Advanced-Concepts/Transactions.md

 }
 ```

 In the above example the attribute TransactionalState is used to declare that the ‘balance’ construction argument should be associated with a transactional state named “balance”.
 With this declaration Orleans will wire up an ITransactionalState<Balance> instance with a state loaded from the default storage provider for the grain to use.
 The state can be accessed and modified via the State property.
-Any changes to the state need be recorded by calling ‘Save()’.
-The transaction infrastructure will ensure that any such changes performed as part of a transaction, even among multiple grains distributed over an Orleans cluster, will either all be committed or reverted together.
+Changes to the state need be recorded by calling ‘Save()’.
+The transaction infrastructure will ensure that any such changes performed as part of a transaction, even among multiple grains distributed over an Orleans cluster, will either all be committed or all be undone.